Centre Approves Delhi Land Pooling Policy

 Delhi's land pooling policy has got an approval from the Centre.
 The policy is expected to open space for building 17 lakh affordable houses.
 However, the authority has restricted the permissible floor area ratio to 200 as against 400 proposed earlier, thanks to water shortage in the national capital.

 Also, Delhi Development Authority is now planning to build a single-window clearance system for those planning to develop their land under the policy.
-An online portal will be created to facilitate processes, including receiving applications, verifications, grant of approvals and licenses, etc.
+An online portal will be in February to facilitate processes, including receiving applications, verifications, grant of approvals and licenses, etc.

 Earlier, the DDA has approved simplification of the land pooling policy in the national capital and the urban body's role as being a facilitator and planner only.